McTavishLab/physcraper/docs/mds/Tutorial.md

 Example run on local files using test data:

     physcraper_run.py -tf tests/data/tiny_test_example/test.tre -tfs newick -a tests/data/tiny_test_example/test.fas --taxon_info tests/data/tiny_test_example/main.json -as fasta -o owndata

-## Output files

-The analysis folder has several sub directories. each folder is labeled with a 'tag', which by default is the alignment name, but can be set in the `physcraper_run.py` arguments.

-The structure consists of:

--  inputs
-    -- original tree and alignment

-    -- the mapping of the labels to taxa saved as `otu_info.csv`

--  blast_run
-    -- blast results for each tip in both the tree and the alignment

--  run
-   -- This is where intermediate processing files, and the json formatted otu information are stored.
-Many fo tehse files are re-used ifthe crashes and is restarted.
-Make sure you use a new output directory or otherwise empty this folder if you want to change run parameters.

-- outputs
-   -- final tree and alignment

-   -- CSV file with information about each sequence

-   -- The acession numbers, taxa, and sequence lengths of matches that didn't meet the sequence length cutoffs are written out to seqlen_mismatch.txt.

-### Compare your new tree to existing relationships

-A correctly rooted phylogeny is needed to compare taxonomic groups.
-Rooting phylogenies can be tricky.
-While physcraper places a suggested root based on the taxonomic relationships in OpenTree, this root can be unreliable, especially if taxonomy is a poor fit to true evolutionary relationships.

-There is a simple tree comparison script, `tree_comparison.py`

-Detailed explanation of that script, and more ways to explore the data are described in [data exploration](https://physcraper.readthedocs.io/en/latest/data_exploration.html)

-    tree_comparison.py -d docs/examples/pg_55/ -og otu376420 otu376439 otu376452 -o pg_55_comparison

-The taxonomic name mapping makes comparisons across trees straightforward.